-David and Victoria Beckham: 18 years in pictures - BBC News
+18 years of Posh and Becks

-David and Victoria Beckham: 18 years in pictures
+David and Victoria Beckham: 18 years married in pictures

-A look back at one of entertainment's most famous couples - complete with dodgy haircuts.
+A look back at one of entertainment's most famous couples on their 18th anniversary - complete with dodgy haircuts.

 -